thealgirdas/postfix2redis/README.md

 postfix2redis
 =============

-Chef Cookbook I did for myself as a learning exercise.
+Chef Cookbook I did for myself as a learning exercise using Vagrant, Chef and Redis.

 * Currently made for **CentOS 6.5 only**.
 * Modifies postfix configs and hooks as filter for incoming mail with postfix2redis.sh.
 * Copies a postfix2redis.sh script, which sends the data it receives to Redis.
 * And installs Redis server from Remi's repository.

-Requerements
+Requirements
 ============

 Depends on yum package.